 - Can you cover the cost of mandatory quarantine if it is required (or introduced whilst you are abroad)?

 - Are flights departing to Switzerland/Europe regularly from your country for leisure purposes?

 - What is the procedure for international visitors if outbreaks occur?

 - Can you purchase travel insurance to cover your trip (health and cancelation costs)?

 - What measures are in place in Switzerland to prevent the spread of Covid-19?
-You will be required to abide by all measures including the wearing of masks on public transport.
+You will be required to abide by all measures including the wearing of masks on public transport, for eg.